 A 5.5-acre off-line detention basin will need to be constructed at the mauka end of the flood channel.
-The basin will have an average depth of 5.5 feet, which would contain approximately 1,555,000 cubic feet of runoff.
+The basin will have an average depth of 8.5 feet, which would contain approximately 1,555,000 cubic feet of runoff.
 The purpose of this basin is to limit the flow traveling along Eku Stream downstream of this point.
 Therefore, the design will include an overflow weir along the channel that will overtop once the flow in the channel reaches a certain rate (preliminary estimate is 2,000 cfs), and will direct the excess flow to the detention basin.

-This project is designed to "contain" the 100-year storm.
+The Eku Stream Channel and Off-line Detention Basin are designed to "contain" the 100-year storm.
 Useful life of the project is about 50 years.